duyanxi/duyanxi.github.io/_pages/about.md

 Looking for collaborator interested in Embodied AI and 3DV🤗

 # 🔥 News
-My graduate thesis was recognized as an excellent thsis by th college .
+- *My graduate thesis was recognized as an excellent thsis by the School of Automation.*
 # 📝 Publications

 T2C: Text-guided 4D Cloth Generation.
 ACM Trans.
 Multimedia Comput.
 Commun.
 Appl..